Manager support

 3

-A more grounded next-step discussion
+A clearer next-step discussion

 4